Tersw-debug/Simple-React-Website/README.md

 # Simple Static Website

--This considered to be my first website in React Which is a simple website.
+- This considered to be my first website in React Which is a simple website.